 - Don’t forget the egg wash: beat an egg and brush it over the top of the crust prior to baking so you get beautiful golden brown pie crust.

-- For the crust, be sure to use very cold buttermilk and butter.
+- Cold is key!
+For the crust, be sure to use very cold buttermilk and butter.
 Cold fats create steam when baked, which results in a flaky texture.

 It usually takes about 30-40 minutes.
 The internal temperature should be around 165°F and the top will be golden brown.

 Once the pot pie is done baking, allow pie to cool for at least 15 minutes before serving.
 The filling can be runny when it is still very hot so letting it cool also makes it easier to serve.

 - 2 1/2 cups flour